markgowen/belay-frontend/README.md

 # Belay

-Belay is a single application focused on helping climbers discover new and exciting routes around the world.
+Belay is a single page application focused on helping climbers discover new and exciting routes around the world.

 ## Installation